Holographic Aspects of Dynamical Mean-Field Theory: introduction

-In this paper, we shed light on the holographic aspect of dynamical mean-field theory (DMFT)~\cite{Metzner_1989,Muller_1989,Pruschke_1995,DMFT_RMP1996}, which is one of the most standard and widely used theoretical frameworks for addressing strongly correlated electron systems, a central issue in modern condensed matter physics.
-DMFT is formulated on the basis of the local Green's function in an effective medium, and the incorporation of numerical techniques developed for the quantum impurity problem~\cite{WilsonRG,HirschFye1986,LoopQMC_imp2011,Hoffstetter2000,Ganahl2014,Bauernfeind2017} facilitates quantitative and reliable treatments of quantum many-body effects in the bulk.
+In this paper, we shed light on the holographic RG-like structure inherent in dynamical mean-field theory (DMFT)~\cite{Metzner_1989,Muller_1989,Pruschke_1995,DMFT_RMP1996}, which we refer to as ``AdS/DMFT''.
+The DMFT is one of the most standard and widely used theoretical frameworks for addressing strongly correlated electron systems, a central issue in modern condensed matter physics. \footnote{In the context of DMFT, the term ``dynamical'' refers to the self-consistent treatment of the frequency-dependent local self-energy arising from electron-electron interactions based on the imaginary-time path-integral formalism.
+It does not imply any dynamical coupling between the electron degrees of freedom and the geometric (gravitational) structure.} DMFT is formulated on the basis of the local Green's function in an effective medium, and the incorporation of numerical techniques developed for the quantum impurity problem~\cite{WilsonRG,HirschFye1986,LoopQMC_imp2011,Hoffstetter2000,Ganahl2014,Bauernfeind2017} facilitates quantitative and reliable treatments of quantum many-body effects in the bulk.
 Indeed, extensive applications to various Hubbard-type models demonstrated several characteristic behaviors induced by strong electron interactions, such as the Mott transitions~\cite{Zhang_1993,Bulla1999,Koga2004,Werner2007}, magnetically ordered states~\cite{Obermeier_1997,Momoi_1998,Chitra_1999,Zitzler_2002,Yanatori_Koga_2016,Kamogawa_2019,Fujii_2025}, and superconducting states~\cite{Georges_1993,Capone_2002,Koga_2015,Hoshino_Werner_2017,Ishigaki_2018}.